 You don’t choose a culture because it’s cool.
-You choose a culture for the same reason you choose your specific employees —because you think that having it/them is more likely to make you successful in the long run.
-So how does your dress code drive success?
+You choose a culture for the same reason you choose your specific employees —because you think having it/them is more likely to make you successful in the long run.
+So, how does your dress code drive success?

 The American Society for Surgery of the Hand has its office in downtown Chicago, and their dress code may surprise you.
 It is literally two words: No nudity.

-When I was there doing research, the CEO proudly pointed to an employee wearing shorts and a Blackhawks jersey and asked me to guess his title/level in the organization (it was the Director of Finance).
-But here’s the rub: the reason the CEO chose this policy was strategic.
-He believes that if you design an organization intentionally around the needs of employees, then they will give you back unbelievable productivity.
-That’s also reflected in the design of the office, and the fact that job descriptions are customized to the individual (every year).
+When I was there doing research, the CEO proudly pointed to an employee wearing shorts and a Blackhawks jersey and asked me to guess his title/level in the organization (he was the director of finance).
+But here’s the rub: The reason the CEO chose this policy was strategic.
+He believes, if you design an organization intentionally around the needs of employees, they will give you back unbelievable productivity.
+That’s also reflected in the design of the office, and the fact that job descriptions are customized to the individual every year.

 Does that mean you should ditch your dress code?
 Not necessarily.
 But you now have the challenge of figuring out how that dress code contributes to greater success for your organization.

 That clarity is actually the difference between an effective culture and a random one.